dusanmitrovic98/AdvancedDataStructures/README.md

         A tree data structure used for range searching, which is the task of finding all points or elements in a given range.

 [ ] 39.
 Rope Data Structures | status: PENDING
+        A data structure used for efficiently representing and manipulating large strings by dividing them into smaller chunks.

 [ ] 40.
 Self-balancing Binary Search Trees | status: PENDING